 Mustard greens are fast growing, nutritious leafy greens.
 They’re perfect for gardens and containers in both spring and fall.
 Although not quite as cold hardy as their cousins, collards and kale, piquant mustard greens do tolerate a light frost, which makes their leaves sweeter.
 In areas where there are no killing freezes, gardeners enjoy growing mustard greens all winter long.
 The mustard patch is a pretty sight in the cool season garden.
 The leafy plants are easy to care for and good companions to fall flowers such as pansies.

 Mustard greens grow in a rosette of leaves up to about a foot-and-a-half tall.
 You can simmer the big peppery greens or pick smaller, young leaves to eat raw in salads and sandwiches.

 Soil, Planting, and Care

 Mustard leaves grow fast and most tender in moist, rich soil.
 Sun is ideal, but because they make only leaves and not fruit, they are a little more tolerant of shade than fruiting vegetables like tomatoes.
-Enrich the soil by spreading 3 to 6 inches of compost over the area you plan to plant.
+Enrich the soil by spreading a few inches of compost or Miracle-Gro® Garden Soil for Vegetables & Herbs over the area you plan to plant.
 Then turn it into the ground or raised bed with a digging fork.
-For pots, use a premium quality potting mix.
+For pots, use a premium quality potting mix like Miracle-Gro® Potting Mix to help you get a big harvest.
 It always seems early when it’s time to plant mustard, but it pays to plan ahead.
 For fall harvests, set plants in the garden 4 to 6 weeks before the first expected frost.
 In spring, you can start about 4 weeks ahead of the last frost date and continue planting a little after.